jonlinca/dragnum/content/about/_index.md

 Our semi-competitive team has the following expectations:

 Practices - Once to twice a week
-Race Rosters - Get everyone race experience while being results oriented
+Race Rosters - Get race experience while being results oriented
 Off-season program - Encouraged

-We practice as a club, together - we mix up teams reguarily to ensure everyone develops and grows as one cohesive club.
+We practice as a club, together - we mix up teams regularily to ensure everyone develops and grows as one cohesive club.

 ## Join

 We are always looking for new recruits, from novice to experienced paddlers.
-Are you interested in joining us?
 This is a great time to join the team.
-Use the [contact](../contact) form to let us know if you’d like to come on out and try a practice.
+[Contact us](../contact) and let us know if you’d like to come on out and try a practice.